GenericName1911/CR-Interface/README.md

 This tool is a closed-source modding utility for Clash Royale, designed to simulate an interactive arena.
 It converts user-selected tiles into game coordinates, which are saved to a file named `coordinates.csv` and can be injected into the apk with [REDACTED] methods.
 This tool is distributed in the form of a .pyw file, which is a variant of python-executable files where the _console_ isn't visible.

+Credits:
-Credits: The name is a reference to the [TM-Interface tool by Donadigo](https://donadigo.com/tminterface/) which works the same way, and was the initial inspiration for my project.
+   - The name is a reference to the [TM-Interface tool by Donadigo](https://donadigo.com/tminterface/) which works the same way, and was the initial inspiration for my project.
+   - Compiled using `pyinstaller`
+   - Thanks a lot to **Milo the Great** for beta testing
 # Usage and Distribution Restrictions

 1. **Non-Commercial Use Only**